millette/ghraphql/README.md

 ### Node.js

 You'll need Node.js.
-The quickest way to install it for your local user in the [n-install bash script](https://github.com/mklement0/n-install).
+The quickest way to install it for your local user is the [n-install bash script](https://github.com/mklement0/n-install).

 `git` and `curl` are required for `n-install`.